7 Steps to manage supply chain disruptions and optimise your inventory

 2. Focus on monitoring and improving forecast accuracy

-In challenging times it’s vital to have an accurate forecast.
-Accurate forecasts help align your inventory levels with the demand fluctuations.
-By using a combination of statistically generated predictions combined with market knowledge, your forecasts help to reduce stock risk.
+In challenging times, it is vital to have an accurate forecast.
+Accurate forecasts help align your inventory levels with demand fluctuations.
+Using a combination of statistically generated predictions and market knowledge, your forecasts help reduce stock risk.

 Using Excel spreadsheets is a standard solution for businesses to use when managing their inventory.
 If you need to track large quantities of SKUs or stock items that also need to move between warehouses, using an Excel spreadsheet increases the likelihood of data entry errors.
-Unlike spreadsheets, NETSTOCK provides real-time visibility, supplier performance tracking and is easily scalable as your business grows.
+Unlike spreadsheets, Netstock provides real-time visibility and supplier performance tracking and is easily scalable as your business grows.

 Accolades